Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter4.md

 However.

 『...
-The previous matter that you said to leave to you and the president to solve.』
+What we were talking about earlier was that, if we hand you over to the student council president, then she would solve all of our problems.』

 I recall the recent happenings.